pimbrouwers/Danom/src/Danom.Mvc/README.md

 ## Razor Pages

-The `DanomPageModel` class extends the base page model class to provide method(s) to help work with `Result`, `Option`, and `ResultOption` types in ASP.NET Core Razor Pages applications.
+The `DanomPageModel` class extends the base page model class to provide method(s) to help work with `Result` and `Option` types in ASP.NET Core Razor Pages applications.

 ```csharp
 using Danom.Mvc;